SAP/spartacus-docs/_pages/home/release-notes/checkout-libraries-release-notes.md

 ### Example of removing NgRx by using our commands and query

-Let's imagine a use case where you customized the set payment type step.
+Let's imagine a use case where you customized the loading of payment types in the checkout payment type step.

-Previously, to achieve this you had to dismantle the checkout module(s) and replace the default Spartacus store modules (usually the `effect`s and `reducer`s).
+With the old checkout implementation that uses NgRx prior to the refactor, you would need to dismantle the checkout module(s) and replace the default Spartacus store modules (usually the `effect`s and `reducer`s).
-If you wanted to add a custom logic, you could also "tap" into the NgRX's actions stream, and listen for relevant actions in order to perform additional logic.
+Additionally, if you wanted to add a custom logic in the old implementation, you could also "tap" into the NgRx's actions stream, and listen for relevant actions in order to perform additional logic.

 E.g., if you had a custom effect: